ATLAS-Autoencoders-GSoC-2020-Closed/gsoc-assignment-ashutoshbsathe/README.md

     <img src="./imgs/recon_loss_vs_fraction_dataset.png" width="45%">
 </center>

+The autoencoder was trained for about 800 epochs on full (100%) data.
 The reconstruction loss on test set varies as follows:
 <center>
     <img src='./imgs/recon_loss_test.png' width="45%">
 </center>